Go Live with Your App

 Register your application with PayPal

 PayPal is a global leader in online payments.
 As such, one of our main goals is to offer a safe, secure, and reliable environment for all of our users.
 When you go live, you move from sandbox accounts to live accounts that hold actual balances.
 As part of this process, PayPal requires that you register your applications with PayPal before you can go live and access the PayPal production servers.

-Important: Before registering your PayPal application, make sure the status of the PayPal account used to submit the application is verified.
+Important: Before you register your PayPal application, make sure the status of the PayPal account used to submit the application is verified.

 The PayPal Developer agreement highlights all the points with which your application must comply.
-Be sure to read and fully understand this document before submitting your application to PayPal: PayPal Developer Agreement
+Be sure to read and fully understand this document before you submit your application to PayPal: PayPal Developer Agreement

 Submit your application

 To submit your website or mobile application to PayPal:

-Log into the PayPal Developer website using the credentials of the PayPal account registered to the application owner.
+Log into the PayPal Developer website by using the credentials of the PayPal account registered to the application owner.